Getting Started With Our Web Design Process

 Here’s an overview of what we need and an overview to help guide you along before we begin!

-1) WHAT I NEED TO GET STARTED
+1) WHAT WE NEED TO GET STARTED

 High res JPEG or PNG.